LENSHOOD/coursera-deep-learning-specialization/C3 - Structuring Machine Learning Projects/Week 1 Quiz - Bird recognition in the city of Peacetopia (case study).md

     - Dev 250,000
     - Test 250,000

+    Two many examples in dev and test sets are not necessary

 5. After setting up your train/dev/test sets, the City Council comes across another 1,000,000 images, called the “citizens’ data”.
 Apparently the citizens of Peacetopia are so scared of birds that they volunteered to take pictures of the sky and label them, thus contributing these additional 1,000,000 images.
 These images are different from the distribution of images the City Council had originally given you, but you think it could help your algorithm.

 	  You should not add the citizens’ data to the training set, because this will cause the training and dev/test set distributions to become different, thus hurting dev and test set performance.
 True/False?